 North Carolina Right to Work Law at a Glance

 North Carolina is a ‘Right-to-Work’ state with laws prohibiting the requirement that non-union workers pay union dues.
 All employees may benefit from union representation, and fees associated with representation with employment complaints may not be dues where denied by a worker.

 North Carolina Civil Rights Laws

 If you have inquiries about North Carolina labor laws, post your legal need on the UpCounsel marketplace.
 UpCounsel lawyers represent the top 5 percent attorneys in the United States, graduating from top law schools such as Harvard Law School and Yale Law School.
-UpCounsel attorneys have an average 14 years of legal experience, and have represented corporate clients like Google and Stripe.
+UpCounsel attorneys have an average of 14 years of legal experience and have represented corporate clients like Google and Menlo Ventures.